The LEADTOOLS Distributed Computing SDK is a complete job-processing framework

-- Host the web service used to communicate with clients.
+Host the web service used to communicate with clients.

-The worker machines actually perform the work of the distributed application.
-There is no limit to the number of worker machines used within the cloud and can be hot-plugged or hot-swapped as needed without interrupting service for the clients.
+The worker machines perform the work of the distributed application.
+There is no limit to the number of worker machines used within the application and can be hot-plugged or hot-swapped as needed without interrupting service for the clients.
 Each worker can take on as much or as little work as needed using customizable configuration settings such as:

-- Maximum percent of CPU usage
+Maximum percent of CPU usage

-- Number of CPU Cores
+Number of CPU Cores

-- Number of threads
+Number of threads

-- Number of jobs
+Number of jobs

-- Time of day
+Time of day

 Benefits of Distributed Applications in the Cloud

-The benefits of parallel processing are well established, but even the most advanced and powerful computers will encounter bottlenecks.
+The benefits of parallel processing are well-established, but even the most advanced and powerful computers will encounter bottlenecks.
 For example, a computer with eight cores performing OCR on a 100 page document can only process up to 8 pages at a time.
 Utilizing the cloud, it is possible to OCR and convert that same document in virtually the same time it takes to OCR and convert a single page given enough worker machines on the network.

 Additionally, older hardware and less powerful devices such as mobile phones can utilize cloud applications to accomplish tasks with the same speed and efficiency as a high-end server.